bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 do some variation of the above without much more effort.
 As with most LLM related things, the prompt is important (along with how many k documents to include).
 Similarly, the `chunking
-<https://www.pinecone.io/learn/chunking-strategies/>`__ may also be important
+<https://www.pinecone.io/learn/chunking-strategies/>`__ step may also be
-depending on your context.
+important depending on your problem.

 LLM Fine-Tuning
 ---------------

 OpenAI and Langchain APIs
 -------------------------